Last updated on March 22, 2023 by Wandering our World

 St Lucia is a melting pot of cultures, most heavily influenced by African, French and English traditions.
 The colorful homes here are indicative of the vibrant Kreole culture that has emerged from that mix.

 As a country that was fought over for years by colonial powers, St Lucia is home to countless relics.
-In the north-west, Pigeon Island National Park has to be visited, and is home to many colonial relics left over from when the French and British battled it out for St Lucia.
+In the north-west, Pigeon Island National Park has to be visited.
+It’s home to many colonial relics left over from when the French and British battled it out for St Lucia.

 Staying in the colonial period, head to Diamond Falls Botanical Gardens in Soufrière.
 Tropical plants and gorgeous colors are everywhere in this garden that’s set on an estate from the 18th century.

-Here popular dishes include chicken curry, barbecued pig tails and even Macaroni pies!
+In fact popular dishes include chicken curry, barbecued pig tails and even macaroni pies!

 Just like many Caribbean islands, rum is the drink of choice in Barbados.
 Luckily for visitors, they make great rum too!
 Get yourself along to Mount Gay Rum Distillery for a tour and some free tasters.

-Seafood is a big part of St Lucian cuisine, but in particular shellfish and lobster are favorites here.
+Seafood is a big part of St Lucian cuisine, but in particular shellfish and lobster are favorites.

 When visiting St Lucia, eating freshly caught lobster and lambi (conch) is a must.
 It’s going to taste great whether from a restaurant or a street vendor.